makerdao/community/governance/votes/Executive vote - July 12, 2023.md

 - Transfer **494,001 DAI** to the Jetstream Auditor Wallet at [0xF478A08C41ad06E8D957d5e6B6Bcde7452cEE962](https://etherscan.io/address/0xF478A08C41ad06E8D957d5e6B6Bcde7452cEE962).

-Note the transfer to Jetstream is part of the Launch Project and is further described in [this](https://forum.makerdao.com/t/mip39c3-sp9-removing-dux-001/21306) forum post.
+Note that the transfer to Jetstream is part of the Launch Project and is further described in [this](https://forum.makerdao.com/t/mip39c3-sp9-removing-dux-001/21306) forum post.

 ### Core Unit MKR Vesting Transfers